th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/in-docker.md

     href: ../2-infra-schema
 ---

-Fundamental system for th2 can be runned in Docker containers.
-It is easer to configure and control.
+The fundamental system for th2 can be run in Docker containers, so it is easer to configure and control.

 <!--more-->

 <notice note>

 We would not recommend this approach for production systems.
-But you still can use it for small configurations or demo purposes.
+You can use it for demo purposes.

 </notice>